-- Security agencies mostly Armed Police Force is more involved in disaster management but they lack essential equipment. - Unregistered lands make difficult for households to receive government incentives in farming. - Though declared at policy level, provision of crop insurance is yet to be endorsed. - Hybrid varieties are less pest resilient both in cultivation and storage. - Farmers face unnecessary hurdles in registration of farmers group, acquisition of PAN number, approval for government incentives, auditing and renewals. - Women, poor/marginalized and IPs are not getting sufficient access to information and financial and technical support. - Inefficient access to irrigation facilities among women, Dalit and IPs - Women and marginalized groups having less capacity in farming practices.
+- Security agencies mostly Armed Police Force is more involved in disaster management but they lack essential equipment. - Unregistered lands make difficult for households to receive government incentives in farming. - Though declared at policy level, provision of crop insurance is yet to be endorsed. - Hybrid varieties are less pest resilient both in cultivation and storage. - Farmers face unnecessary hurdles in registration of farmers group, acquisition of PAN number, approval for government incentives, auditing and renewals. - Gendered governance, participation and integration was found to be low in all the issues and their voices are not heard or skills and technological access weak. - Women not having land titles and illegal settlement do not allow women, IPs or marginalized communities to get benefits from the project interventions.
+For example illegal settlers can have access or benefits from subsidies and other project interventions.